Which Of The Following Would Not Be Considered Physical Abuse

 • Loss of privileges.

 are generally not considered physical abuse, as they do not involve inflicting physical pain or injury.
-However, the line can become blurred if discipline is excessively harsh, emotionally damaging, or disproportionate to the offense.
+On the flip side, the line can become blurred if discipline is excessively harsh, emotionally damaging, or disproportionate to the offense.

 Nuances and Considerations